Tojaj/rpi-sdr-replay/README.md

     must match the MAC address reported by the bluetoothctl after you run ``discoverable on``.
 * Pair your phone and the Raspberry Pi device.
+  * Confirm the pairing on both devices.

 Once the devices are paired, quit the bluetoothctl console by pressing ``Ctrl + D``.

 Blue Dot Android app
 --------------------